KesharwaniArpita/cern-technical-student-notes/README.md

 # After the interview
 After the interviews, the teams will communicate to the HR a list of three names.
 One is the main candidate, and the other two are 1st and 2nd reserve candidates.
 The teams will not tell you if you're on the list and at which place, but they may give you some feedback.

 You may be selected as main candidate by more than one team.
-My understanding here is that if there is a confling within a department, the HR or the department choose for you.
+My understanding here is that if there is a conflict within a department, the HR or the department choose for you.
 Instead, if the conflict is across different departments they may let you choose.

 # Outcome
 You will receive an email after the committee meeting, with one of three outcomes:
 - You are selected.
 Congratulations, you did it!
 Now you will have to provide a declaration that you will stay enrolled and get it signed by your Uni, and sign your contract!
 - You are a reserve candidate.
 You will hold this status until the first candidate either signs or fails to sign the contract.
 - You are not selected.
-It happens for most candidates, i'm sorry!
+It happens for most candidates, I'm sorry!
 Check out [what to do if you are not selected](#if-im-not-selected)

-# If i'm not selected
+# If I'm not selected
-Retry if you dont succeed the first time!
+Retry if you don't succeed the first time!